1 Name of Medicine

 A large percentage of fluorouracil is catabolized by the DPD enzyme.
 DPD enzyme deficiency may result in increased availability of fluorouracil to the anabolic pathway, which may lead to increased interference with DNA and RNA synthesis and increased cytotoxic activity and potential toxicities.
 Therefore, Tolak 4% Once Daily is contraindicated in patients with DPD deficiency.

-Patients should discontinue Tolak 4% Once Daily if symptoms of 5-FU systemic toxicity develop (see Section 4.9 Overdose).
+Patients should discontinue Tolak 4% Once Daily if symptoms of 5-FU systemic toxicity develop (see Section 4.9 Overdose).4.5 Interactions with Other Medicines and Other Forms of Interactions

 Systemic concentrations of fluorouracil after topical dermal administration of Tolak 4% Once Daily appear to be low and as such are considered unlikely under normal circumstances to significantly influence the pharmacokinetics of other concomitantly administered systemic drugs (see Section 5.2 Pharmacokinetic Properties).
 Because life-threatening systemic toxicity has been reported with the topical use of fluorouracil in a patient with DPD deficiency (see Section 4.4 Special Warnings and Precautions for Use), concomitant use of substances that decrease the activity of DPD (such as capecitabine, brivudine, sorivudine, and interferon-α) could result in a pronounced increase in systemic fluorouracil concentrations and associated toxicity and is therefore not advised (see Section 4.4 Special Warnings and Precautions for Use; Section 5.2 Pharmacokinetic Properties).

-The concomitant use of brivudine and sorivudine with Tolak 4% Once Daily is contraindicated (See Section 4.3 Contraindications).
+The concomitant use of brivudine and sorivudine with Tolak 4% Once Daily is contraindicated (see Section 4.3 Contraindications).
 Treatment with the antiviral nucleoside analogues brivudine or sorivudine and topical application of Tolak 4% Once Daily should be separated by an interval of at least four weeks.

 Systemic administration of fluorouracil or its prodrugs has led to signs of increased activity and adverse effects of CYP2C9 substrates such as warfarin and phenytoin.
 Bleeding complications have been observed upon concomitant administration with warfarin, and symptoms of phenytoin intoxication have been observed upon concomitant administration with phenytoin.
 The possibility of drug interactions between Tolak 4% Once Daily and CYP2C9 substrates, particularly those with a narrow therapeutic index, should be considered.